CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

 ### 5.2.3 **save_JSON_file**

-Finally, the function to store everything in a file.
-In Python, the reserved word "with", along with the open function, is used to handle files.
-It's important to mention that, in today's globalized world, using UTF-8 encoding should be the default.
+Finally, let's discuss the function for storing everything in a file.
+In Python, the reserved keyword "with," along with the open function, is used to handle files.
+It’s important to mention that, in today’s globalized world, using UTF-8 encoding should be the default.
 However, this is not yet a universal standard, and every file should be prepared to handle special characters.
 No professional coder should leave files without considering non-standard characters.

 ```python
 def save_JSON_file(table: List[List[Any]], JSON_file: str):